stockeh/fault-tolerant-file-system/README.md

 ### Heatbeat
 Each chunk server will regularly send heartbeats to the controller node.
 These heartbeats will be split into two:
 1. A major heartbeat every 5 minutes
-2. A Minor heartbeat every 30 seconds
+2. A minor heartbeat every 30 seconds

 Major heartbeats will include metadata information about all the chunks maintained at the chunk server.
 The minor heartbeat will include information about any newly added chunks.
 Both include information about the total number of chunks and free-space available at the chunk server.